 Doubles as a Crowning Moment of Funny, but when Jackie tells Eric that Kelso was also bad at sex during their first time in an effort to make him feel better, Eric admits it actually did help and thanks her for it.

-In a more sincere moment, after Jackie started living with Donna's family after her dad had been arrested, Jackie had been acting like an insufferable creep and read Donna's diary.
+In a more sincere moment, after Jackie started living with Donna's family after her dad had been arrested, Jackie had been acting like an insufferable creep and reading Donna's diary.
 Then she revealed to Eric and Donna that she had paid for Eric's engagement ring to Donna to make up for her behavior after Eric was trying to figure out how the debt was taken care of.
+From then on, Jackie and Donna end up becoming much closer as friends and even Eric seems to get along with her better.

 In the episode, "It's a Wonderful Life", Eric wishes that he and Donna had never gotten together.
 His guardian angel shows up and takes him further and further into the future of an alternate timeline to show him how badly it would suck.
 Eric remains unconvinced, even after getting a dressing down from his alternate future self, who deeply regrets never having made a move.
 Finally, at episode's end, the angel claims that he's given up on trying to change Eric's mind and is going to erase the relationship and take away the pain that came with it— but then shows Eric a montage of other things that are going to be taken away as well, the happy memories Eric has of being with Donna.
 This is what finally convinces Eric that he'd rather have loved and lost after all.